tsweet77/repeater-max/README.md

 To compile on Linux: clang++ -O3 ./intention_repeater_max.cpp -o ./intention_repeater_max

+To edit code I recommend Visual Studio Code.

+To format the code, and beautify it, I recommend clang-format.

 Special thanks to Karteek Sheri for providing the benchmarking and performance enhancement.

 Special thanks to Mystic Minds for creating the Holo-Link framework that is used in v4.0.